quarkhopper/Pyromania_2/README.md

 The size of smoke particles when the underlying vector force magnitude is at flame_dead_force.
 #### Lifetime of smoke particles (smoke_life)
 How long black, lingering smoke particles remain (seconds).
+#### Relative smoke per flame (smoke_amount)
+The relative amount of smoke to spawn per flame spawn.
+0 is no black smoke.
+1 is a smoke particle per flame spawn (very smokey).
+Turn this down if you want less black smoke in your explosions or to increase performance.
 #### Impulse (pushing) constant (impulse_const)
 A constant multiplied by the normalized metafield vector force magnitude to push something dynamic when it is inside the impulse_radius of a metafield vector point.
 Setting this higher will push things more when they get near effects.
 #### Impulse (pushing) radius (impulse_radius)